Historic Preservation Tax Credits

 To be eligible for the 20% Tax Credit:

-Two government agencies, the State Historic Preservation Office (SHPO) and the National Park Service (NPS), must review the project.
-In Pennsylvania, the Bureau for Historic Preservation of the Pennsylvania Historical and Museum Commission serves as the SHPO.
+Two government agencies, the PHMC serving as the State Historic Preservation Office (SHPO) and the National Park Service (NPS), must review the project.
 The owner submits the application form to the SHPO.
 The project is reviewed and passed on to the NPS for their review and comment and final certification decision.
+Application forms are available from the NPS website.

 Additional information, tax application forms, and instructions are available from the Bureau for Historic Preservation upon request.
 As with any tax law, there are restrictions which may affect your ability to make use of these tax benefits, particularly Passive Activity rules and Alternative Minimum Tax rules, so you should seek the advice of a tax accountant.